alphaanywhere/Alpha-Anywhere-Webinars/README.md

 ### A webinar is missing.
 How do I get the components?

-Send us an email at guides@alphasoftware.com to request components for past webinars not included listed here.
+Send us an email at guides@alphasoftware.com with the webinar date to request components for past webinars not included listed here.
 We'll do our best to find them, but sometimes they're not available.